syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 {% endhighlight %}
 {% endtabs %}

+In `Text`, `MultilineText` and `Password` editors you can change the soft input keyboard type by using the `Keyboard` property of `DataFormTextEditorItem`.

+{% tabs %}
+{% highlight C# %}

+    dataForm.GenerateDataFormItem += OnGenerateDataFormItem;

+    private void OnGenerateDataFormItem(object sender, GenerateDataFormItemEventArgs e)
+    {
+        if (e.DataFormItem != null && e.DataFormItem.FieldName == "Name" && e.DataFormItem is DataFormTextEdiorItem textEditorItem)
+        {
+            textEditorItem.Keyboard= Keyboard.Text;
+        }
+    }

+{% endhighlight %}
+{% endtabs %}

+In `Text`, `MultilineText` and `Password` editors you can set the maximum allowed length of input by using the `MaxLength` property of `DataFormTextEditorItem`.

+{% tabs %}
+{% highlight C# %}

+    dataForm.GenerateDataFormItem += OnGenerateDataFormItem;

+    private void OnGenerateDataFormItem(object sender, GenerateDataFormItemEventArgs e)
+    {
+        if (e.DataFormItem != null && e.DataFormItem.FieldName == "Name" && e.DataFormItem is DataFormTextEdiorItem textEditorItem)
+        {
+            textEditorItem.MaxLength = 20;
+        }
+    }

+{% endhighlight %}
+{% endtabs %}

 ## Multiline Text editor

 In the `MultilineText` editor, the [Editor](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/editor?view=net-maui-7.0) is loaded.

-And `MultilineText` editor height will auto expand/reduce based on the line wraps in editor , which allowing text to be readable without scrolling the editor.
+`MultilineText` editor height will auto expand or reduce based on the line wraps, allowing text to be readable without scrolling the editor.

 {% tabs %}
 {% highlight C# %}